 The purpose of this Code is to ensure that the Group’s commercial communications neither encourage nor condone irresponsible consumption or misuse of any kind.

-The purpose of the Code of Business Conduct is to set out in one document the principal standards that Pernod Ricard employees are expected to follow in eight key areas:
+The purpose of the Code of Business Conduct is to set out in one document the principal standards that Pernod Ricard employees are expected to follow in ten key areas:

 • Anti-money laundering